apache/age-website/docs/functions/aggregate_functions.md

 ```

-The relationship types and their group count are returned.
+The relationship type and the number of relationships with that type are returned.

 Result: